Regional Energy Strategic Planning (RESP)

 RESP Methodology Consultation

-The RESP Methodology Consultation is open from 17 November 2025 and closes on 16 January 2026.
-The consultation will inform the final RESP Methodology planned for release in the summer of 2026.
-Find out more about the consultation and how you can respond.
+The RESP Methodology Consultation is now closed.
+We are currently analysing all responses; updates will follow.
+The RESP Methodology Consultation ran from November 2025 to January 2026.
+It will inform the final RESP Methodology planned for release in the Summer 2026.

 Round 1 RESP Forums Write-up